 The Live Well at Citi Program was designed to provide for your privacy and to comply with all federal and state privacy laws, including the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-Personal health information provided through the Health Assessment and other information that you provide is maintained by a third-party vendor (Virgin Pulse) and is not maintained on Citi data systems.
+Personal health information provided through the Health Assessment and other information that you provide is maintained by a third-party vendor (Personify Health (formerly Virgin Pulse)) and is not maintained on Citi data systems.